 Welcome to my personal website.
 I am a Post-Doctoral Researcher at the Center for Space and Habitability, University of Bern, Switzerland.
 I obtained my interdisciplinary PhD at the API Institute for Astronomy, University of Amsterdam and the Department of Earth Sciences, Vrije University Amsterdam.
 My current research interests include rocky exoplanetary interiors, geochemical cycles, high-pressure laboratory experiments, and atmosphere-interior exchange.
 View my publications in ADS here.
 My ORCID is 0000-0003-4815-2874.
 My email contact is firstname.lastname@example.org

 Number of exoplanets discovered until today (from exoplanet archive)

-The extra-solar planets, or exoplanets, are the planets in orbit around stars other than our sun.
+The extra-solar planets, or exoplanets, are the planets outside our solar system.
 There are more than 1000 billion exoplanets in our galaxy alone.
-Some of these exoplanets are like our Earth and it is not so strange to think that at least a few of them can harbour alien life!
-As a scientist, I am interested in investigating what these exopanets are made up of.
+Some of these exoplanets are solid or "rocky" like our Earth and it is not so strange to think that at least a few of them can harbour alien life!
+As a scientist, I am interested in investigating the chemical composition of the interior and atmosphere of rocky exoplanets.

-I currently live in the most beautiful Dutch city, Amsterdam.
-I obtained my master's degree in Astrophysics from KU Leuven, Belgium and my bachelor's degree in Electronics Engineering from IIT Kharagpur, India.
-I have also lived in another beautiful city, Mumbai, for a couple of years working for an investment bank, Nomura.
+I currently live in the wonderful city of Bern in Switzerland.
+Previously, I obtained my master's degree in Astrophysics from KU Leuven, Belgium and my bachelor's degree in Electronics Engineering from IIT Kharagpur, India.
+I have also lived in Mumbai for a couple of years working for an investment bank, Nomura.